 All programs at the Atlantic Police Academy are reviewed on a regular basis in order to ensure their relevance to the law enforcement profession.
 The changing environment of Canadian communities and new law enforcement methods and technologies are constantly monitored and assessed.
 Employers, administrators, supervisors, graduates and other interested stakeholders from government and the community participate in the formal review process of all of the Academy’s programs.

-Students in the Police Science (Cadet) and Conservation Enforcement programs are required to stay in barracks.
-For students in all other Atlantic Police Academy programs that do not have a mandatory residency stipulation, Holland College’s Student Services Department provides information to help students find suitable accommodations in the local community.
+For students in Atlantic Police Academy programs that do not have a mandatory residency stipulation, Holland College’s Student Services Department provides information to help students find suitable accommodations in the local community.
 The Summerside Area Accommodations List includes houses, rooms with kitchen privileges, homes offering room and board, and listings for individuals seeking roommates.
-The list is available on the Student Services section of the College website.
-Students who wish to stay closer to the Academy can contact Slemon Park Corporation at (902) 423-1780.
+Students who want to stay closer to the academy can contact Slemon Park Corporation at (902) 423-1780.
 Visit the Off Site Accommodations page.